March 31, 2010

 Some notable Get Outside Day! events include:

-Juan Palma, Bureau of Land Management Eastern States Director, is getting youth outdoors in Virginia.
+Juan Palma, BLM Eastern States Director, is getting youth outdoors in Virginia.
 "We here in the BLM Eastern States are excited about reaching out to minority students, helping each one to imagine a future of bright promise.
 With our partners in the Natural Leaders Network, we can provide the mentoring they need to pursue careers naturally, as leaders in environmental resource management."

 Richard Louv, chairman of the Children & Nature Network, praised the efforts.
 "These young people are the most effective leaders in the children and nature movement.
 They serve their communities every day as they work to guarantee safe places for children to play in the natural world," said Louv, author of Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.